SFTtech/openage/doc/reverse_engineering/networking/09-formation.md

 The 3 bytes after *:formation_type* are always zero.

 *:selected_ids*<br/>
-The IDs of the units whos formation type are changed.
+The IDs of the units whose formation type are changed.

 ### Examples